 Even if you are not a writer, guest posting could be a good idea.
 For example, writing for a photography blog as a professional could be beneficial to a photographer.

-They could feature it on their website and future employers could take a look.
+They could feature it on their website and potential employers could take a look.

 Another great way to network is to comment on other freelancers’ work.
 This could work for any industry.
 You can go on to their website, their Facebook page or their Twitter and leave a comment.